 LED 1 LED 2 Status

-Chart off on Initialization
+Start-up off on Initialization

-Start-up on off Firmware update in progress
+on off Firmware update in progress

-· · · · · (1 sec.)
-Normal operation, unit selected

-· · · (2 sec.)
-Normal operation, unit unselected or no header communication is active

-(1 sec.)
-An error occurred, unit selected
+Normal operation

-(2 sec.)
-An error occurred, unit unselected
+An error occurred

-Operation on Receiving data from RS-232
+on Receiving data on some port

-on External pilot synchronization is active
+Operation on External pilot synchronization is active

-off Internal clock source is selected
+- off Internal clock source is selected

 Stereo encoder error - pilot tone present but does not meet the specification required (chapter 2).
 Switch the RDS encoder to internal clock source.